-- 13.1 Occasionally parents or other people in the local community tell school staff about an incident in or accumulation of concerns they have about the family life of a child who is also a pupil at the school. - 13.2 If the incident or concern relates to child protection, the information cannot be ignored, even if there are suspicions about the motives for making the report.
-Members of staff will therefore pass the information to the DSL in the usual way. - 13.3 It is preferable if the parent / community member who witnessed or knows about the concerns or incident makes a call to Family Support (Social Care) themselves as they will be better able to answer any questions.
+- 14.1 Occasionally parents or other people in the local community tell school staff about an incident in or accumulation of concerns they have about the family life of a child who is also a pupil at the school. - 14.2 If the incident or concern relates to child protection, the information cannot be ignored, even if there are suspicions about the motives of the person making the report.
+Members of staff will therefore pass the information to the DSL in the usual way. - 14.3 It is preferable if the parent / community member who witnessed or knows about the concerns or incident makes a call to Children's Social Care themselves as they will be better able to answer any questions.
 They can ask for their name not to be divulged if a visit is made to the family.
-The DSL will advise accordingly and later confirm that this referral has been made. - 13.4 If the parent / community member refuses to make the referral, the DSL will clarify that s/he has a responsibility to do so and will also need to pass on to social workers how s/he is aware of the information. - 13.5 This process also applies to parents / community members who are also school staff.
+The DSL will advise accordingly and later confirm that this referral has been made. - 14.4 If the parent / community member refuses to make the referral, the DSL will clarify that s/he (the DSL) has a responsibility to do so and will also need to pass on to social workers how s/he is aware of the information. - 14.5 This process also applies to parents / community members who are also school staff.
 As professionals who work with children they cannot be anonymous when making the referral but can ask for the situation to be managed sensitively and, if necessary, for their identity to be withheld from the family if it will cause difficulties in their private life.

-14. Remember
+15. Remember

-14.1 Any suspicion or concern that a child or young person may be suffering or at risk of suffering significant harm, MUST be acted on.
+- 15.1 Any suspicion or concern that a child or young person may be suffering or at risk of suffering significant harm, MUST be acted on.
 Doing nothing is not an option.
-Any suspicion or concerns will be reported without delay to the DSL or Deputy.
-If they are not available the staff member will discuss their concerns as soon as possible with either

-- · another senior member of staff or - the duty worker in the Family Support (Social Care) Team responsible for the area where the child lives (boarding schools can call their local team for advice)
+Any suspicion or concerns will be reported without delay to the DSL or a Deputy.
+During term time the Designated Safeguarding Lead and/or a Deputy should always be available (during school or college hours) for staff to discuss any safeguarding concerns.
+However, if for whatever reason they are not available, the staff member will discuss their concerns as soon as possible with either - another senior member of staff or - the duty worker in the Help and Protection Team single point of contact (Multi-Agency Safeguarding Hub from Spring 2017)

-Anyone can make a referral to Social Care, not just the DSLs.
+Anyone can make a referral, not just the DSLs.